Tutorial & Interface

 Your main route grid should resemble what is shown below.
 Note the names Transform 1 and Transform 2 now appear in the Target Transform column.

 Now you can name your Target Systems.
 To do so, select Target System stage and click the icon.
 The System Info dialogue panel will open.
-Enter a name in the field (in our example shown below – we entered PilotFish).
+Enter a name in the field (in our example shown below – we entered PilotFish) and choose an icon.

 Repeat the same process with the second Target System.
 Name it Sharks.